LizardByte/Sunshine/docs/guides.md

 This will only allow SSH connections coming from your computer itself.

-@tip{on some distributions, the maintainers have added some files in `/etc/ssh/sshd_config.d/` which is pulled into your sshd_config.
+@tip{on some distributions, the maintainers have added some files in ``/etc/ssh/sshd_config.d/`` which are pulled into your ``sshd_config``.
 These modifications can conflict with what we've just done.
-If you have any files in `/etc/ssh/sshd_config.d/`, make sure they do not include any of the changes we've just made or you will experience problems.}
+If you have any files in ``/etc/ssh/sshd_config.d/``, make sure they do not include any of the changes we've just made or you will experience problems.
+If they do, you can comment out those lines by placing a ``#`` at their beginning, or delete the files safely if you don't plan to use SSH for anything other than Sunshine.}

 ###### Quick Test and Accept Host Authenticity.

 Next, let's reboot the machine and try to connect!
 Accept any warnings about the unidentified host at this time, you'll never see those appear again unless something changes with your setup.

 ```bash
 ssh $(whoami)@localhost